 https://kdp.amazon.com, create an account, add your address, business or personal information, tax information, bank account information and upload your book.

-For more detailed instructions, read The Kindle Formatting Bible full of very helpful information.
+For more detailed instructions, read this formatting book full of very helpful information.